tjharke13/JsonToggler/README.md

 ```

 Implement the feature in code to create a strongly typed class.

+-To implement a feature is really simple.
+All you will have to do is create a new class and implement the JsonFeatureToggler<T> base class where T is the feature toggle implementation.

 -This will be beneficial when removing features after they are no longer needed.
-	-To implement a feature is really simple.
-All you will have to do is create a new feature and implement the JsonFeatureToggler<T> base class where T is the feature toggle implementation.

 For example